 Today you will leave the Outer Hebrides by way of the ferry from Stornoway to Ullapool.
 Or, if you prefer, you can return home via Skye.
 In either case we can arrange for a stop-off for you.

 The Outer Hebrides, including Barra, North Uist and Harris, from where you can explore Lewis.
 The holiday includes ferry crossings from Oban-Barra, Barra- Eriskay, North Uist – Harris, and Stornoway-Ullapool (or Harris – Skye).
 This holiday can also be arranged in reverse.

-All our touring holidays include a map of Scotland with recommended routes from your specified starting point, suggestions on places to see and visit depending on your personal interests and our expertise to help you get the most from your holiday.
+Before your departure, you will receive personalised holiday information including full directions, recommended routes, and suggestions on places to visit depending on your interests and our local knowledge to help you get the most from your holiday.

 All itineraries and room types are presented subject to availability at specific hotels.

-All our holiday prices include a service charge of £8 per person per night towards the costs we incur in researching, planning and designing your holiday.
+All our holiday prices include a service charge of £9 per person per night towards the costs we incur in researching, planning and designing your holiday.

 We guarantee to refund this service charge if you believe that arranging your holiday through McKinlay Kidd has not met your expectations for value.
 All we ask is that you write to us within 7 days of your return and explain your reason for claiming the refund.
 This will ensure that we can improve the experience for all our future guests.